 3. Sensitive Information

-Sensitive information is a special category of personal information under the Privacy Act 1988 (Cth).
+Sensitive information is a special category of personal information under the Privacy Act 1988 (Cth) and the GDPR.
 It is the information or an opinion about you, including racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual preferences or practices, criminal records and health information.
 As a general rule, JLegal does not collect sensitive information about you unless necessary for the purposes of providing our services to you.
 However, in circumstances where JLegal requires sensitive information from you, we will first seek your consent to collect it.